alexmen656/appcore/README.md

+## Marteso

+Marteso is a platform which combines iOS CI&CD pipeline with ASO tool.
+The core is the screenshot pipeline which automatically generates screenshots and valid signed binary on every GitHub push, basically like Vercel but for iOS apps.

+## Demo

+marteso.com

+## 4 parts

+- Admin: ShadCN
+- Docs: Docosaurus
+- Landing: Astro
+- Main App: React, TS

+## AI transparency

+I used AI mainly for debugging Xcode-related code around the screenshots pipeline, and also for parts of the landing page.
+I also used it for the MCP server, since recreating all web API endpoints again in a different format for the AI is mostly just repetitive busywork.

+## Credits

+Main App's Design partly inspired by RevenueCat Landing page design partly inspired by Linear and Vercel

 Notes form testing:
 Files must be called Fastfile and Snapfile not Fastfile.txt - Important

 we need much better docs for snapshot files etc - how to add them

 -- I need to cahnge how account are handled maybe same as ASC so a team with account, wehn new account is created we create a team + teamm owners account

 Big issues:
 If an app has a min deployment target like ios 26 and iphone 16 pro as device in config our screenshots pipeline failes since we don't have an iphone 16pro with ios26 just one with 18.5 but we have 17 pro with ios26

 So solution would be to have all devices with newest ios

 dont start build process when certificates are missing

 fastlane is broken it makes ios 26.3.1 to 26.3 whoch dont matches our simulators

 This is summarized by Claude: